Sounds like: kaphar, kopher, kippur

 …This shall be a permanent statute for you: in the seventh month, on the tenth day of the month, you shall humble your souls and not do any work, whether the native, or the alien who sojourns among you; for it is on this day that atonement [y-kapper] shall be made for you to cleanse you; you will be clean from all your sins before YHWH.
 It is to be a sabbath of solemn rest for you, that you may humble your souls; it is a permanent statute.”

-The word scapegoat is a mash of two hebrew words az (goat) azal (to go) or the “gone-goat”/“sent-away-goat”/“goat-to-go”.
+The word scapegoat is a mash of two Hebrew words az (goat) and azal (to go) or the “gone-goat”/“sent-away-goat”/“goat-to-go”.
 Some scholars have considered this word as a name: “Azazel”.
-In later texts (apocryphal books, extra-canonical books, and rabbinic literature) Azazel was the name of a demon (see Book of Enoch).
+In later texts (apocryphal books, extra-canonical books, and rabbinic literature) Azazel was the name of a demon (particularly in the Book of Enoch).
 This shakes up the interpretation of this text significantly.

 The “Goat-to-Go” was sent away carrying the sins of the people.
 It was sent to the wilderness and banished from the sacred space of the Temple.

 Many see this goat as the Messiah, who was sent out of the Temple by the people who controlled it, to carry the sins of everyone on His back and to face the wilderness alone on the cross.
 He went back to the beginning of creation when it was formless and void/wilderness and wasteland and carried the entire weight of the history of humanity’s horrible choices on His back… to die, utterly alone with God’s face turned away from Him.

 Others see this goat as the Adversary (in the form of Azazel) dragging the sins to the wilderness and banished by God from His presence.
 Whereas in the Messiah interpretation, the goat was chosen, by lot, to be sacrificed on the altar.
 This is a deep well we could dive into… but I leave it to your own studies and contemplation.